Ramakrishna Mission Residential College, Narendrapur: History

 The history of Ramakrishna Mission Residential College is similar to that of its parent organization, Ramakrishna Mission Ashrama, Narendrapur.
-In 1943, in the wake of the disastrous Bengal Famine, a handful of spirited and dedicated monks of the Ramakrishna Order set up a students’ home at Pathuriaghata in North Kolkata.
+In 1943, in the wake of the disastrous Bengal Famine, monks of the Ramakrishna Order set up a students’ home at Pathuriaghata in North Kolkata.

 The home was housed on a small plot of land earmarked for the education of young college and university students.
 It slowly but steadily accumulated a reputation for nurturing meritorious but indigent students.
 In 1957, the home was relocated to a larger compound at Narendrapur.

 The college was established on the Ashrama campus in July 1960.
 Affiliated to the University of Calcutta, its first batch of students commenced classes in August 1960.
 Much later, in 1976, the Higher Secondary Unit of the West Bengal Council of Higher Secondary Education started functioning on the college premises, but was shifted to the Vidyalaya after 2006.
 Autonomous status was conferred upon the college in 2008.
 Fully residential, this boys' college follows the same principles and objectives as all other institutions functioning under the aegis of the Ramakrishna Mission.

 Academics

 There is a three-year semester system for an undergraduate degree.
 The core subjects available to a student based on the Choice Based Credit System (CBCS) are Chemistry, Computer Science, Physics, Mathematics, Statistics, Economics, English, Bengali, Sanskrit, History, Political Science, and Philosophy.

 There is a two-year semester system for a postgraduate degree.
 The courses available to a student are Chemistry, Computer Science, Physics, and English.

-Ramakrishna Mission Residential College (Autonomous), Narendrapur is also a recognised research centre under the University of Calcutta (vide Syndicate Resolution No. Permission/690/UCAC/C.U. dt.
-14.05.2015).

-The University of Calcutta has granted Ramakrishna Mission Residential College (Autonomous), Narendrapur the permission to start Vivekananda Centre for Research to conduct M. Phil./Ph.D. courses from the academic session 2015–16 (vide letter No. Permission/690/UCAC/C.U. dt.
-14.05.2015).
-The institution has the requisite infrastructure to conduct post-doctoral research work too.
+The University of Calcutta has granted Ramakrishna Mission Residential College (Autonomous), Narendrapur the permission to start Vivekananda Centre for Research to conduct M. Phil./Ph.D. courses from the academic session 2015–16.

-Moreover, it has been also conducting regular Ph.D. courses in physics, chemistry and mathematics.
+It offers regular Ph.D. courses in physics, chemistry and mathematics.